Here you will find the most commonly asked questions regarding undergraduate studies in the Department of Psychology.

 How can I find out about research and TA opportunities within the Psychology Department?

 For research opportunities, almost all faculty members in the Psychology Department have undergraduate research assistants.
-Check out the faculty web pages for the interest areas and then talk to the faculty member whose research most closely matches your interest.For TA opportunities, check with your advisor, she will have a list of instructors who have mentioned they would like a TA.
+Check out the faculty web pages for the interest areas and then talk to the faculty member whose research most closely matches your interest.For TA opportunities, check with your advisor, they will have a list of instructors who have mentioned they would like a TA.
 Also, check out the bulletin board on the second floor of Johnson Tower by the elevators, where some instructors post opportunities.

 Are there summer internships for undergraduate students?